 Applying for a permit

 An application for a work permit may be made to the Department by an employer to employ a specific individual or by a self-employed person on behalf of themselves.
 If granted, the permit will be limited to employment by the employer in a specified capacity; it may also specify a place of work and may be issued subject to conditions.
-Once issued, the permit cannot be varied other than by a new application (except in those specific circumstances set out in section 1.15 of the Guide to Work Permits) so an employee cannot usually change employment unless the employer first obtains a new work permit.
+Once issued, the permit cannot be varied other than by a new application (except in those specific circumstances set out in variation of permit) so an employee cannot usually change employment unless the employer first obtains a new work permit.

 If requested by the Department, CVs of all applicants for the post must be submitted in redacted form.
 This will help to establish whether any suitable Isle of Man workers applied for the position.

 The work permit office has a target to process 80% of work permit applications within 10 working days of completed submission.
 An application referred to the Work Permit Committee may take longer.

 It is not necessary to make an application for a work permit where the position and/or individual you wish to employ are covered by an exemption.
 There are a range of exemptions in place to cover a variety of temporary, intermittent and some permanent employments.
 Please see the ‘Exemptions’ page for further information.

 In addition, the following may apply for a permit which is not limited to any specific employment:

 - The spouse, civil partner or cohabiting partner of a work permit holder or an exempt person, provided that the work permit holder or exempt person is engaged in permanent, regular full-time employment